bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 Tools can be selected manually with the Tool number spin button but this does not load the new **#<kerf_width>** value, to do this you need to do a M6 Tn via MDI.

 There is weird behaviour in Gmoccapy with the F word display.
 It seems that it displays the FeedRate for the segment after the one that is cutting.
-If you display the DRO in the preview then is does show the correct velocity.
-(I think this may be a result of remapping)
+If you display the DRO in the preview, it shows the correct velocity.
+I think this may be a result of remapping...

 There is a python program named toolverter.py in the Gmoccapy folder to convert SheetCam tooltables to the plasmac format.
 If there are requests for other conversion types I would be happy to have a crack at them.

 ***